 Released 18 October 1993

 It started with A Real Live One early in the year.
 And then the second live album of 1993, A Real Dead One, had its premise altered when singer Bruce Dickinson announced his decision to leave the band.
 The setlist for his final tour was reworked to include some rarely-heard gems, and the band recorded more shows for the second live album of the year.

 The inclusion of older and rarer songs in the show must certainly have been a treat for the fans: Prowler, Transylvania, Remember Tomorrow and Where Eagles Dare hadn’t been heard for years, and it’s nice to finally have them included on a live album.
 Sadly, Steve Harris’ production does not do justice to the material by a long shot.
 The sound is thin, dry, and tough on the ears, just like the predecessor.
 The loss of producer Martin Birch to retirement would haunt Maiden for years.

 One problem is the way the bare-bones mix sheds unforgiving light on the guitar work.
 It becomes obvious that Dave Murray and Janick Gers’ double Strat attack is flat in tone when compared to the Les Paul counterpoint that both Adrian Smith and Dennis Stratton had earlier provided.
 And without Smith, Maiden have lost a lot of their power, subtlety and melodic sensibility, becoming more punkish and off-the-wall in their approach to live performances.
 This hurts material like 2 Minutes To Midnight and Hallowed Be Thy Name, and it could be seen as mercy on Harris’ part that he left Wasted Years off the album for use as a B-side.

-Another audio problem with all of Harris’ live production work in 1993 is his desire to have a lot of audience noise in the mix.
-This leads him to turn up the audience microphones at choice moments, letting all of the hall bleed into the mix, which includes the sound of the band from the front-of-house PA.
+Another audio problem with all of Harris’ Barnyard Studios production work in 1993 is his desire to have a lot of audience noise in the mix.
+This leads him to turn up the audience microphones at choice moments, letting the hall ambience bleed into the mix, which includes the sound of the band from the front-of-house PA.
 When the audience microphones are then turned down or taken out, it’s a painful return to the dry-as-sandpaper sound of the band only.
 It sounds utterly amateurish.